Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Appendix

 \subsection{Experimental Setup}

-All our trainings optimize InfoNCE loss using AdamW optimizer, with 16 mined hard negatives per query, with 8 negatives randomly sampled from them each time.
+All our training optimizes InfoNCE loss using AdamW optimizer, with 16 mined hard negatives per query, with 8 negatives randomly sampled from them each time.
 A learning rate of $5 \times 10^{-6}$ is used for all runs with a cosine scheduler and no warm-up.
 For all the experiments, we use a uniform temperature of 0.1, which was found to work the best.

 Additionally, we noticed that simply using fixed mined hard negatives leads to cases of representation collapse wherein InfoNCE loss keeps improving, but training metrics rapidly deteriorate after a point, especially in datasets like FiQA and DevRev-Search.
 Upon further analysis, we noticed that this happens due to evolving hard negatives, where over the course of training, old hard negatives become 'simple' and new hard negatives replace them.
-To counteract this, we adopt the asynchronous ANCE training proposed by \citet{xiong2020approximate} to periodically update the hard negatives in InfoNCE loss at every 200 steps.
+To counteract this, we adopt the asynchronous hard negative refresh technique proposed by ANCE \cite{xiong2020approximate} to periodically update the hard negatives in InfoNCE loss at every 200 steps.
 This proved to improve the performance in most cases, in addition to much more stable training as shown in Fig \ref{fig:training_curve}.
-Quantitative comparison of results obtained with and without ANCE is shown in Table \ref{tab:ance_table}
+Quantitative comparison of results obtained with and without this technique is shown in Table \ref{tab:ance_table}